 For example: “Require MFA for administrative roles” is the most crucial setting in your tenant.
 It brings about 13% of the score.
-What I would like to highlight here security is NOT a single task.
+What I would like to highlight here is that security is NOT a single task.
 It’s the process of improvement or actually keeping a tenant in good shape.

 Microsoft 365 E5 security features

 When you can afford and want to be secure as much as possible, Microsoft 365 E5 license is the best choice.
 As this is a post about security, let’s focus on it.

 M365 E5 secures your cloud and physical devices.
 With the M365 standard license, you are protected in the cloud, but endpoint devices are not.
 Of course, you can use a default Windows antivirus engine, but you don’t manage it.